 While Medicare may cover some surgical procedures, the program will likely determine coverage on a case-by-case basis.

 For example, currently, Medicare has no national coverage policy for a catheter ablation procedure to restore a person’s irregular heartbeat to its usual rhythm.
 In this procedure, a healthcare professional will use radiofrequency energy to destroy the small area of heart tissue causing the irregular heartbeat.

 Instead of a national coverage policy, local contractors make each coverage decision.

 Medicare Part A may also cover an individual’s stay in the hospital or a skilled nursing facility because of an AFib diagnosis.

 Following surgery, Medicare Part B may cover follow-up outpatient care, including:

 - electrocardiograms and other diagnostic tests

 - compression stockings, if a doctor declares them medically necessary

-Doctors generally prescribe Eliquis to those with atrial fibrillation or knee or hip replacements.
+Doctors generally prescribe Eliquis to people with atrial fibrillation or knee or hip replacements.

 Medicare Advantage (Part C) and Medicare Part D (prescription drugs) typically cover the cost of Eliquis.
 However, original Medicare (parts A and B) may cover only the associated hospital costs and medical services.